Introduction

 )

-plot(sinop_bayes, labels = "Forest", palette = "YlGnBu")
+plot(sinop_bayes, labels = "Forest", palette = "BuGn")

-Smoothed probability map for class Forest (Source: Authors).
+Smoothed probability map for class Forest (source: authors).

-Figure 7: Smoothed probability map for class Forest (Source: Authors).
+Figure 7: Smoothed probability map for class Forest (source: authors).

 Labeling a probability data cube